 I created a budget and stuck to it for the first time in my life.
 I made sure every penny was accounted for and that every extra dollar I had went to pay off my debt.
 During this time, I started to feel weighed down by my stuff too.
 I sold and got rid of everything that didn’t bring me joy.
 It all felt so freeing.

 Because of my intense focus and ability to work 3 jobs temporarily, not go on vacations and stop eating out, I was able to pay off $28k in less than 8 months!
 It was hard and I was tired, but to have that debt gone and to actually own everything outright—it’s the best feeling ever.
 I’ve been able to save into retirement and get on a better track all around.

 And during my journey I found my true calling.

 The motivation to help others feel free too.
 To empower them and shift their money beliefs and to get free from debts that may be holding them back.
-You're the one who has to take responsibility and do the actual, but I do provide you the best information and tools possible, lend encouragement and inject hope.
+You’re the one who has to take responsibility and do the actual work, but I provide you the best information and tools possible, lend encouragement and inject hope.

 I’d love to do the same for you too.
 If you’re struggling financially.
 If you’re embarrassed, confused, scared or tired of being broke and living paycheck to paycheck, then it’s time to rise up.
 I’d love to provide you with the right tools to get on track and reach your money goals.
 Let me be your money coach.